xwp/engineering-best-practices/_includes/markdown/Structure.md

 Any logic in the theme's `functions.php` should be simple and directly related to presentation; any other logic should be put into a plugin (e.g. post types, taxonomies, rewrite rules).

+Take a look at our [Config-Driven WP](https://github.com/xwp/config-driven-wp) project for some (dated) examples for a common approach we take for normalizing the theme's configuration into a [`config.php`](https://github.com/xwp/config-driven-wp/blob/master/docroot/wp-content/themes/radio/config.php) array which then be cleanly merged with a child theme's configuration array.

 #### Plugins

 A site's custom functionality should be provided by plugins.
 Plugins should be as generic and reusable as possible.
 Plugins should do one thing and do them well.